SkygearIO/features/features/48-user-profile-discovery/field-based-acl.md

 1. **Any Users**: any logged-in users
 1. **Public**: any users with correct API key

+The **Owner** user role and **Dynamic User Set** user role depends on the record data.
+For example, the owner of a record can only be determined after the record is queried from the database.
+Since it is not possible to evaluate permission for these user roles before records are queried from database, discovery levels are ignored for these user roles.
+In other words, discovery levels set to these user roles have no effect on permission evaluation.

 ## ACE matching and resolve order

 Field-based ACL is allow-based matching.
 The allow-based matching tuples are